rockettheme/docs/Docs/joomla/extensions/rokfeaturetable/rokfeaturetable_use.md

 ---

-Widget Options
+Module Options
 -----
-You can access RokFeatureTable's main widget settings by navigating to **Admin -> Appearance -> Widgets -> RokFeatureTable**.
-Any changes you make here will be reflected in a single occurrence of the RokFeatureTable widget on the frontend of your site.
+You can access RokFeatureTable's main module settings by navigating to **Admin -> Appearance -> modules -> RokFeatureTable**.
+Any changes you make here will be reflected in a single occurrence of the RokFeatureTable module on the frontend of your site.

-![][widget1]
+![][module1]

-:   1. **Title** Sets the title for the RokFeatureTable widget.
+:   1. **Title** Sets the title for the RokFeatureTable module.
 This is not a required field.
 [28%, 69%, sw]
     2. **Highlight Column** This option sets the column number you wish to have highlighted by default.
 This is typically a column or product you wish to bring attention to.
 [39%, 65%, sw]
     3. **Built-in CSS** RokFeatureTable comes with a default style that integrates well with many WordPress themes.
 If you want to use your own, or if the theme you are using supports a custom style, you might want to set this param to No. [50%, 57%, sw]
     4. **Template Selection** RokFeatureTables has the ability to import predefined templates from both the plugins folder, or your theme.
 RokFeatureTable comes with two predefined templates as examples: Browsers and Price Table.
 [58%, 66%, sw]
     5. **Current Table Layout** This area of the menu sets the size and content of the feature table.
-It's the most important component of the widget setup process.
+It's the most important component of the module setup process.
 More details about this menu are located in the [Table Layout](rokfeaturetable_use.md#table-layout) section below.
 [73%, 69%, sw]

-1. **Title**: Sets the title for the RokFeatureTable widget.
+1. **Title**: Sets the title for the RokFeatureTable module.
 This is not a required field.

 2. **Highlight Column**: This option sets the column number you wish to have highlighted by default.
 This is typically a column or product you wish to bring attention to.